boosterl/worldbeyondlinux/content/posts/bluetooth-on-the-mango-pi.md

 all the hardware which I use the most on SBC's.
 Bluetooth is not one of the features I use a lot on SBC's.
-But after having tested out a lot of operating systems and hardware features of the board, I decided to also try and see what the status of bluetooth on the board was.
+But after having tested out a lot of operating systems and hardware features of the board, I decided to also try and see what the status of Bluetooth on the board was.

-Because I use my MangoPi headless almost always, I couldn't test bluetooth with an input device.
+Because I use my MangoPi headless almost always, I couldn't test Bluetooth with an input device.
 I also don't use audio on the board.
-So I decided to try to set up a bluetooth access point on the board.
+So I decided to try to set up a Bluetooth access point on the board.
 I already successfully tried this on a Raspberry Pi.

 I used the [Ubuntu 22.10 RISC-V image for the SiPeed LicheeRV Dock](https://ubuntu.com/download/risc-v).